-- Power on, or restart your system. - Press F2 immediately after you see the following message:
+- 1. Power on, or restart your system. - 2.
+Press F2 immediately after you see the following message:

-- NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again. - On the System Setup Main Menu screen, click System BIOS.
-3 - On the System BIOS screen, click System Security.
+- NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again. - 3.
+On the System Setup Main Menu screen, click System BIOS.